Butoconazole NitrateOther Names: Gynazole, Gynazole-1 Drug Class: Opportunistic Infections and Coinfections

 What is butoconazole nitrate?

-Butoconazole nitrate is an antifungal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of vulvovaginal candidiasis, which is an infection of the female vulva and vagina and is a type of mucocutaneous candidiasis.
+Butoconazole nitrate is anprescription medicine approved by the U.S. (FDA) for the treatment of vulvovaginal , which is an of the female vulva and vagina.
+Vulvovaginal candidiasis is a type of candidiasis.

-Mucocutaneous candidiasis is a fungal infection that is caused by Candida yeasts and affects the skin and mucus membranes (such as in the mouth or vagina).
-Mucocutaneous candidiasis (also called mucosal candidiasis) is an opportunistic infection.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Vulvovaginal candidiasis is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related use of butoconazole nitrate to treat uncomplicated vulvovaginal candidiasis.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the use of butoconazole nitrate to treat uncomplicated vulvovaginal candidiasis.

-What should I tell my health care provider before taking butoconazole nitrate?
+What should I tell my health care provider before using butoconazole nitrate?

-Before taking butoconazole nitrate, tell your health care provider:
+Before using butoconazole nitrate, tell your health care provider:

 - If you are allergic to butoconazole nitrate or any other medicines.

 - If you are pregnant or plan to become pregnant.
 Whether butoconazole nitrate can harm an unborn baby is unknown.
-Butoconazole nitrate should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Butoconazole nitrate should be used during pregnancy only if the potential benefit justifies the potential risk to the .
+Talk to your health care provider about possible risks with taking butoconazole nitrate when pregnant.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Butoconazole nitrate may affect the way other medicines or products work, and other medicines or products may affect how butoconazole nitrate works.
 Ask your health care provider if there are interactions between butoconazole nitrate and the other medicines you take.

 Ask your health care provider about possible side effects from butoconazole nitrate.
 Your health care provider will tell you what to do if you have side effects.

-Take butoconazole nitrate according to your health care provider’s instructions.
-Your health care provider will tell you how much butoconazole nitrate to take and when to take it.
-Before you start butoconazole nitrate and each time you get a refill, read any printed information that comes with your medicine.
+Use butoconazole nitrate according to your health care provider’s instructions.
+Your health care provider will tell you how much butoconazole nitrate to use and when to use it.
+Before you start using butoconazole nitrate and each time you get a refill, read any printed information that comes with your medicine.

 How should butoconazole nitrate be stored?

-- Safely throw away butoconazole nitrate that is no longer needed or expired (out of date).
+- Throw away butoconazole nitrate that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep butoconazole nitrate and all medicines out of reach of children.